-Figure 6.3 shows time series of the mole fractions of HCFC-22 (CHClF2), HCFC-141b (CH3CCl2F) and

-HCFC-142b (CH3CClF2).
-The mole fractions of these gases increased significantly during the last decade as a result of their continued use as substitutes for CFCs.
-The growth of HCFC-141b decelerated around 2005, but has slightly accelerated again over the last several years.
+Figure 6.3 shows time series of the mole fractions of HCFC-22 (CHCIF2), HCFC-141b (CH3CCl2F) and HCFC-142b (CH3CClF2).
+The mole fractions of these gases have increased significantly during the last two decades as a result of their continued use as substitutes for CFCs.
+However, the growth of HCFC-141b and HCFC-142b mole fractions has decelerated over the last decade.

-Figure 6.4 shows time series of the mole fractions of CCl4 and CH3CCl3.
-The mole fractions of CCl4 in both hemispheres peaked around 1991.
-The mole fractions of CH3CCl3 were at a maximum around 1992 in the Northern Hemisphere and around 1993 in the Southern Hemisphere.
+Figure 6.4 shows time series of the mole fractions of CCl_4 and CH_3CCl_3 .
+The mole fractions of CCl_4 in both hemispheres peaked around 1991.
+The mole fractions of CH_3CCl_3 were at a maximum around 1992 in the Northern Hemisphere and around 1993 in the Southern Hemisphere.
 The mole fractions of these gases have since been decreasing.